JohnGiorgi/se_best_practices_ml_perspective/docs/linting_and_formatting.md

 poetry add --dev flake8
 ```

+!!! note
     `--dev` just means we want this to be a _development dependency_, that is, a dependency we need to develop our code, but _not_ required by an end user who simply wants to run our code.
 Lets check our `pyproject.toml`.

 ``` toml hl_lines="14"
 [tool.poetry]